dita-ot/docs/README.md

     ./gradlew -PditaHome=../dita-ot/src/main html

+**Note:** On Windows, use `gradlew.bat` and adjust the path to your DITA-OT installation:

+    gradlew -PditaHome=..\dita-ot\src\main

-Output will be generated in the `/out` folder of the `docs` repository.
+Output will be generated in the `out` folder of the `docs` repository.
 This folder is created automatically if it doesn't exist. _(Git ignores the contents of this folder so you don't inadvertently commit these transient files.)_

 ## Building with development versions of DITA Open Toolkit